NyboTV/TP_ETS2_Plugin/README.md

 # Thanks to
 - **Gitago** - He is an BIG help for fixing my Plugin! - He is Testing my Plugin and is reporting me what is not working
+- **Pjiesco** - He is an BIG help for Updating my Plugin! - He fully Updated my API for the Plugin for me!

 ## License